Sincko Labs’ novel approach injects biomass into marine sediments, elevating the seabed to counter coastal erosion and achieve durable carbon storage.

 Injecting biomass into sediment

-A biomass slurry is injected into the anoxic layer of marine sediments using SinkCo Lab’s patent-pending technology.
+A biomass slurry is injected into the ocean sediment using SinkCo Lab’s patent-pending vibration-based technology.

 01